Mean field limit of point vortices with environmental noises to deterministic 2D Navier-Stokes equations: Introduction

-Unlike in the usual particle systems where different particles are perturbed by mutually independent Brownian noises (see e.g. \cite{Sznitman, FourHauMis, JabinWang} and the survey \cite{JabinWang17}), the noise in \eqref{particle-systems} is the same for each particle, that is, the random vector field
+where $\{X^i_0\}_{i\geq 1}$ is an i.i.d. sequence of random variables on $\T^2$ whose law will be specified below, and $W(t,x)$ is a space-time noise, white in time and colored in space, modelling the random environment in which the vortices evolve.
+Unlike in the usual particle systems where different particles are perturbed by mutually independent Brownian noises (see e.g. \cite{Sznitman, FourHauMis, JabinWang} and the survey \cite{JabinWang17}), the noise in \eqref{particle-systems.0} is the same for each particle, that is, the random vector field $W(t,x)$.
+Such noise is called an environmental noise.

+Under quite general conditions on the spatial covariance function of $W(t,x)$ (cf. the second paragraph on p.107 of \cite{Kunita} or Theorem 4.2.5 therein for an abstract result), one can represent the field $W(t,x)$ as a random series.
+In this work, we assume that